strayMat/causal-ml-course/slides/penalized_linear_models.typ

   ]

   #only(2)[
-    == Controls on this trade-off
+    === Controls on this trade-off

+    - Bigger candidate family (more complex models) $cal(F)$: increases the estimation errors but decreases the approximation error.

+    - Smaller candidate family (simpler models): decreases the estimation error but increases the approximation error.

-    - Increase/decrease the size of the hypothesis family : $cal(F)$ ie. more or less complex models.
+    - Bigger sample size $n$: reduces estimation error and allows more complex models.

-    - Increase your sample size: $n$ ie. more observations.
   ]
 ]